vanHeemstraSystems/home-assistant-tp-link-kasa-smart/300/README.md

 # 300 - Building Our Application

+## 100 - Discover the TP-Link Smart Device

 With ```python-kasa``` installed, try the following:

 - Plug one of your TP-Link smart devices (here: TP-Link Smart Plug Type HS110) into the power socket.